Corsican Mint: Grow And Care For Mentha Requienii

 You can also use neem oil to eliminate spider mites.

-Corsican mint is not susceptible to any disease.
-You just have to look out for the roots.
+Corsican mint is not susceptible to most diseases.
+You simply have to look out for the roots.
 They can get damaged due to excess watering and soil with poor drainage.
+Conditions like these can be ideal for the fungal pathogens that cause root rot, and root rot can be a problem for your plant.

 Frequently Asked Questions